 - The Intramural Sports program reserves the right to censor any team name that is vulgar, offensive, derogatory, or otherwise deemed inappropriate.

-- For events with entry fees, all payments are due in the Administrative Office of the Ambler Student Recreation Fitness Center by the prescribed deadline, unless otherwise noted.
-Failure to pay a registration fee may result in being removed from the event.
+- For events with entry fees, all payments must be paid online through IMLeagues.com.
+Failure to pay a registration fee by the deadline may result in a team being removed from the event.

-- The roster capacity for all Intramural Sports events is 15 players, unless otherwise noted for a specific event.
+- The roster capacity for all Intramural Sports events is 10 players, unless otherwise noted in the event specific Informational Sheet.

-- Teams may add an unlimited number of players to their roster on site during the entirety of the regular season or pool play.
+- Teams may add an unlimited number of players to its roster on site during the entirety of the regular season or pool play.
 Teams may not add players to their roster at game site during the playoffs.
-Players joining the team at the game site will not be added to the official roster by the Intramural Sports Staff.
-It is the responsibility of the player to add himself/herself to the team’s official roster.
+Players joining the team at the game site will not be added to the official roster by the Intramural Sports staff.
+It is the responsibility of the player to complete the registration process and be added to the team’s official roster.

-- Teams may add players to their official team roster via IMLeagues.com or via the REC*IT mobile app at any point in the regular season or at any point in the playoffs.
+- Teams may add players to their official team roster via IMLeagues.com or via the IMLeagues mobile app at any point in the regular season or at any point in the playoffs.

 - Rosters are considered finalized at 12:00pm the day of a scheduled game, Monday – Friday.
 For games on Saturday and Sunday, rosters are considered finalized at 12:00pm on the Friday preceding the game.

-- It is the player’s responsibility to demonstrate proof of day-of roster addition for a playoff contest after the roster deadline as stated in Section E, Article 4.
-This may be done via IMLeagues.com or the REC*IT mobile app.
+- It is the player’s responsibility to demonstrate proof of day-of roster addition for a playoff game after the roster deadline as stated in Section H, Article 4.
+This may be done via IMLeagues.com or the IMLeagues mobile app.

-- The Intramural Sports program and The Recreation Services Department assume no responsibilities for injuries received during Intramural Sports events.
-Participants are reminded that their participation is entirely voluntary.
+- The Intramural Sports program and The Recreation Services department assume no responsibilities for injuries sustained during Intramural Sports events.
+Players are reminded that their participation is entirely voluntary.

-- The Intramural Sports Staff reserves the right to stop any contest for safety reasons, or they feel it is in the best interest of the Intramural Sports program or Recreation Services.
+- The Intramural Sports staff reserves the right to stop any game for safety reasons, or if they feel it is in the best interest of the Intramural Sports program or Recreation Services.

-- Any participant who exhibits signs, symptoms, or behaviors consistent with a concussion, such as loss of consciousness, headache, dizziness, confusion, or balance problems shall be prohibited from further participation in any Intramural Sports contest or activity at a supervised facility for the remainder of the day and are advised to seek professional medical attention.
+- Any player who exhibits signs, symptoms, or behaviors consistent with a concussion, such as loss of consciousness, headache, dizziness, confusion, or balance problems shall be prohibited from further participation in that Intramural Sports game.

-- Intramural Sport athletes are required to leave play until any bleeding is stopped, open wounds are covered, and blood-soiled uniforms/clothing are removed or treated with a bleach disinfectant.
+- Intramural Sports players are required to leave play until any bleeding is stopped, open wounds are covered, and blood-soiled uniforms/clothing are removed or treated with a bleach disinfectant.

 - After a game has started, should a team drop below the minimum number of players needed to play due to an injury, the game shall continue.